ylu428/STORM-data-analysis/README.md

 - The program can automatically read all of the **NP images** saved in the "**image_output**" folder created in Step 3.
 - Set the **start frame** and **end frame** correctly based on the light program you used in imaging acquisition step.
 - Select the **"image_output"** folder.
 - All of the NP scatter plots saved in the **"image_output"** folder will appear sequentially for user selection.
+(Scale bar: 100 nm)
 ![image](https://github.com/ylu428/STORM-data-analysis/assets/41119470/e5bb4ef1-6708-4693-8d16-258fdb8ace83)
   - Select "Yes" to choose this NP.
   - Select "No" to skip this NP.